milan-daus/Literature-on-Water-Reservoir-Management/README.md

 # Literature on Reservoir Management
-In this file you will find a list of references on five different research topics in reservoir management.
+In this repository you will find the file: "Tool.xls" as a Microsoft Excel file.
+This tool allows you to get an overview of reservoir management implications researched in the [CHARM (CHallenges of Reservoir Management) project](https://www.project.uni-stuttgart.de/charm/en/).
+For information on how to use the tool, please see the file "Manual for the CHARM tool on interdisciplinary reservoir management".
+Furthermore there is a list of references on five different research topics in reservoir management.
 The original source is provided via hyperlink.
 Where applicable, you can downbload the corresponding literature.

+## Literature categorised after the topic:

-## Sediment
+### Sediment

 1. Aguiar, F.C., Martins, M.J., Silva, P.C., Fernandes, M.R., 2016.
 [Riverscapes downstream of hydropower dams.
 Effects of altered flows and historical land-use change](https://www.sciencedirect.com/science/article/pii/S0169204616300469).
 Landscape and Urban Planning 153, 83-98.